juanparati/MyBackup/README.md

 It will remove the old snapshots from the local filesystem.

-MyBackup can rotate the old snapshots based on a relative time indicating a time reference like for example: "1 day", "2 days", "3 weeks", "1 month", etc.
+MyBackup can rotate the old snapshots based on a relative time indicating a time reference like for example, "1 day", "2 days", "3 weeks", "1 month", etc.

 MyBackup can also rotate the old snapshots based on the backup sequence using just a number.
-So for example 2 will indicate that MyBackup will keep the last 2 previous backups.
+So for example, 2 will indicate that MyBackup will keep the last two previous backups.

-When this option is missing the rotation is disabled.
+When this option is missing, the rotation is disabled.

 ### Snapshot compression

 Defined by option "**compress**".

 It will compress the snapshot file as a GZ file.
-The ".gz" extension will be added to snapshot file.
+The ".gz" extension will be added to a snapshot file.

 ### Check replication

 Defined by option "**is_replica**".

-If the backup is taken from a read replica it's recommended to check if the replica is running before to perform the backup, so it will avoid to dump snapshots from a server that is not synchronised with the master.
+If the backup is taken from a read-replica, it's recommended to check if the replica is running before performing the backup, so it will avoid dumping snapshots from a server that is not synchronized with the master.

 When this option is equal to `true` and the read-replica is not running or not reading the binlogs from the master server it will stop the backup process.

 ### Define objets to dump

-Defined by option "**databases**".
+Defined by the option "**databases**".

 Define which databases or selected tables are dumped into the snapshot.